chingchenms/llvm/docs/Coroutines.rst

 `coro.size`_ intrinsic expands to represent the size required for the coroutine frame.
 The `coro.init`_ intrinsic returns the address to be used as a coroutine frame pointer (which could be at offset relative to the allocated block of memory).
-We will examine the other two parameters to `coro.init`_ later.
+We will examine the other parameters to `coro.init`_ later.

 In the cleanup block `coro.delete` intrinsic, given the coroutine frame pointer, returns a memory address to be freed.